-Guideline Finding Comment DE1 Do not demolish existing non-contributing buildings and additions in a manner that will threaten the integrity of existing contributing structures. +/- Due to the closeness of the structures, the demolition of the existing garage could impact the structural integrity of the contributing adjacent garage.
-DE2 Do take steps to assure the integrity of a wall exposed to the elements by the removal of a non-historic addition.
-NA , J DE3 Do remove non-historic interior finishes such as plaster, drywall, or paneling that may be exposed as a result of the removal of non-historic additions.
+Guideline Finding Comment DE1 Do not demolish existing non-contributing buildings and additions in a manner that will threaten the integrity of existing contributing structures.
+While the garage structure is indicative of the period, the level of restoration would render a new structure rather than a historic one.
+DEL Do take steps to assure the integrity of a wall exposed to the elements by the removal of a non-historic addition.
+NA DE3 Do remove non-historic interior finishes such as plaster, drywall, or paneling that may be exposed as a result of the removal of non-historic additions.
 NA DE4 Do infill non-historic openings in historic walls, exposed as a result of the removal of the non-historic finishes.
 NA DE5 Do landscape areas that are left vacant as the result of removals of non-contributing buildings and additions.
 Topography should be made consistent with that of adjacent properties.
 The slope and grades of land left vacant after demolition should continue and be consistent with those features on adjacent properties.
 NA DE6 Do take measures to reestablish the street wall after demolition through the use of low fences, walls, and/or vegetation.
 NA